pingcap/docs/data-migration/migrate-aurora-tidb-from-snapshot.md

 After you obtain the binlog position, export the snapshot within 5 minutes.
 Otherwise, the recorded binlog position might be outdated and thus cause data conflict during the incremental replication.

-Make sure you have the following information ready:
+After the two steps above, make sure you have the following information ready:

 - The Aurora binlog name and position at the time of the snapshot creation.
 - The S3 path where the snapshot is stored, and the SecretKey and AccessKey with access to the S3 path.

-### Step 2.
-Export schema
+### Step 2: Export schema

 Because the snapshot file does not contain the DDL statements, you need to export the schema using Dumpling and create the schema in the target database using TiDB Lightning.
 If you want to manually create the schema, you can skip this step.